 Construction of the proposed project may expose surrounding sensitive receptors to airborne particulates, as well as a small quantity of construction equipment pollutants (i.e., usually diesel-fueled vehicles and equipment).
-The nearest residential receptors are single-family residences located just west of the project site, and Kids Kare River Bluff day care facility, located immediately south of the project site.
+The nearest residential receptors are single-family residences located directly west of the project site, Kids Kare River Bluff day care facility, located directly south of the project site, and Riverview Elementary School located approximately 315 feet southeast of the project site.
 However, as shown in Table 1, construction emissions associated with the project, would be minimal and would not be expected to result in impacts to surrounding receptors, given the emission rates are very low and are well below the SJVAPCD significance thresholds.
-Additionally, construction contractors would be required to implement measures to reduce or eliminate emissions by following the Regulation VIII, Fugitive PM10 Prohibitions, outlined under Regulatory Compliance Measure AIR-1.
+Additionally, construction contractors would be required to implement measures to reduce or eliminate emissions by following the Regulation VIII, Fugitive PM10 Prohibitions, outlined under Mitigation Measure AIR-1.
 Once the proposed project is constructed, the proposed project would not be a significant source of long-term operational emissions.
 Therefore, sensitive receptors would not be exposed to substantial pollutant concentrations during project operation.
-As a result, impacts would be less than significant.
+As a result, impacts would be less than significant with mitigation incorporated.